Every year around this time, this memory cracks me up all over again. 😂🤣Oh, the sweet moments we hold onto forever…

 “Ohh the memories of pushing my brother Michael down the stairs still crack me up 😂😂😂

 We had horses, raised chocolate labs, and lived such a simple life… but it was GREAT.
-Both our parents worked full-time, so we had that huge house to ourselves a lot.
+Both our parents worked full-time at the gas station, so we had that huge house to ourselves a lot.
+We had a lot of chores that kept us busy, but not out of mischief.
 Every bedroom had a fireplace — I think there were 5 total — and we spent weekends cutting and stacking wood with Mom & Dad.
 Those fireplaces were No joke!

-We also worked every summer in the tobacco fields — and that is NOT for wusses!!
+We also worked every summer in our families tobacco fields - three acres of blood-sweat and tears — that was NOT for wusses!!
 That childhood made us tough as nails.
 I wouldn’t change a thing.
 So thankful for those days. ❤️”